mahilab/MEL/README.md

 ## Creating Projects for MEL

-After the build/compile process has completed, the library binary will be output to `MEL/lib/[platform]/` while example executables will be output to `MEL/bin/<platform>/` where `<platform>` may be either `linux` or `windows`.
+After the build/compile process has completed, the library binary will be output to `MEL/lib/` while example executables will be output to `MEL/bin/`.
 To use MEL, you simply need to include the `MEL/include` directory and link to the MEL library binary.

 ### With CMake